 Manchester is undoubtedly the second capital city of the UK, so offers a fascinating experience when you decide to study abroad.
 It is home to two of the most famous football clubs in the world: Manchester United and Manchester City.
-Whether you are a Red or a Blue, football is deep in the heart of this city, and we can experience the beautiful game through tours, tickets, trophies and
+Whether you are a Red or a Blue, football is deep in the heart of this city, and we can experience the beautiful game through tours and match tickets.

 Visiting and learning English in Manchester gives you the ultimate chance to learn and use your general English skills.
 There are fabulous shopping, exciting museums, and great sporting facilities.
 All within easy reach of other incredible UK destinations, such as Liverpool, Edinburgh, and York, Manchester really does have it all for students here to learn English.

 Manchester is surrounded by some of the most spectacular areas of outstanding natural beauty, such as the Lake and Peak Districts.
 So, if you’d rather relax in the countryside or clear your head in the mountains, both superb ways to help you learn English, Manchester is the ideal option.

 Manchester can be described as young-at-heart, intensely varied, and full of energy and personality.
 Manchester is an extremely exciting and heart-warming place to visit in the UK.

 Much of the industrial revolution sprang from Manchester.
 As a result, Manchester displays its history in science, politics, music, arts and sport with pride and assurance.
 Nowadays, Manchester combines this sense of a rich industrial past with a contemporary and progressive present.